NET WORTH: $108 million combined, estimated

-OVERVIEW: Judd Apatow and his wife, actress Leslie Mann, move their philanthropy through the Apatow-Mann Foundation, which gave away a little under $675,000 in a recent year.
-Giving focuses on New York, Los Angeles, and Chicago.
-Interests include health, education, and the arts.
+OVERVIEW: Judd Apatow and his wife, actress Leslie Mann, move their philanthropy through the Apatow-Mann Foundation, which gave away a little under $675,000 in grants in a recent year.
+Their grantmaking prioritizes on New York, Los Angeles, and Chicago.
+Funding interests include health, education, and the arts.

 BACKGROUND: Raised on Long Island, Judd Apatow attended USC and studied screenwriting.
 He worked as a stand-up comedian and later earned an Emmy for his writing on The Ben Stiller Show.
 After creating the critically acclaimed series Freaks and Geeks, he went on to direct, write and produce the hit film, The 40-Year-Old Virgin.
 He followed with Knocked Up, and other films.
 Apatow has worked as a producer and screenwriter for other big-screen comedies and was an executive producer for HBO's series, Girls.

 HEALTH & HUMAN SERVICES: Apatow and Mann, via their foundation, have supported Los Angeles Men’s Place, Children's Hospital of Los Angeles, Cedars Sinai, Project ALS, Venice Family Clinic, City of Hope, Prostate Cancer Foundation, Didi Hirsch Mental Health Services, and Memorial Sloan-Kettering.
-The couple's health giving runs the gamut, but cancer research appears to be a focus.
+The couple's health grantmaking runs the gamut, but cancer research appears to be a priority.

 EDUCATION & YOUTH: Apatow and Mann are longtime supporters of 826LA, which encourages and develops the writing skills of disadvantaged youth.
 Apatow is passionate about literacy, as he put it, "I realized learning how to write was something that helped me survive.
 I think it's a good thing to provide that assistance to kids who don't have the money to pay for tutors."
 The couple has supported UCLA Fund, Save the Children, City Year Los Angeles, LA Leadership Academy, Children’s Defense Fund, Crossroads School, and Marquette University, and Fulfillment Fund, and other programs.